Jewellery Care Guide

-Every piece of Constellations London jewellery is expertly crafted from 925 sterling silver (as the base metal) or solid gold.
-Sterling silver may be plated with 18ct gold plating or thick 18ct gold vermeil to create gold jewellery.
-Gold Vermeil (pronounced ver-may) means a far thicker layer of real gold (at least 2.5m, legally speaking) has been bonded to the jewellery, so your gold lasts much longer.
+Each piece of Constellations London jewellery is expertly and lovingly crafted from 925 sterling silver or solid gold.
+Our sterling silver jewellery may be plated with 18ct gold plating or thick 18ct gold (gold vermeil) to create our gold jewellery.
+Gold vermeil (pronounced ver-may) means a far thicker layer of real gold (at least 2.5m, legally speaking) has been bonded to the jewellery, which means your gold lasts much longer.
 Vermeil is the most cost-effective way to purchase quality, real gold jewellery without the solid gold price tag.

-By nature of the gold plating process, exposure to heat, liquids and chemicals, any friction during wear and abrasive cleaning can result in gold wearing away over time.
-Taking proper care of your gold plated and vermeil jewellery can extend its life span.
+By nature of the gold plating process, any exposure to heat, liquids or chemicals, as well as any friction during wear and abrasive cleaning can result in the gold layer wearing away over time.
+Taking proper care of your gold plated and vermeil jewellery can extend its life span exponentially.

 1) Avoid Exposure To Heat and Water

 2) Avoid Contact With Lotions and Chemicals

-Avoid your jewellery coming into contact with any body lotions, sun creams, soaps, sanitisers and perfumes.
-Always select your jewellery after you have applied makeup and other lotions and products to avoid unnecessary contact with these chemicals.
+Avoid your jewellery coming into contact with body lotions, sun creams, soaps, sanitisers and perfumes.
+Always select your jewellery after you have applied makeup and other lotions and products to avoid unnecessary contact with chemicals.

 3) Store Your Jewellery Carefully and Separately

 Caring For Sterling Silver

 Sterling silver should be gently polished with a silver polishing cloth regularly to remove any natural tarnish.
 The best polishing method is to use back and forth motions that mirror the silver's grain.
 Tarnish occurs due to a reaction with oxygen and sulphur that naturally occurs in the air.
 Tarnished silver will turn a darkish grey colour and is most easily removed when it first becomes visible.